Frequently Asked Questions

-No, they only have an interest in the property, and control those rights that the landowner wishes to restrict or eliminate.
+No, MLR only has an interest in the property, and controls those rights that the landowner wishes to restrict or eliminate.
 The landowner continues to own the property under the terms of the conservation easement.

 Can I sell my land if I put a conservation easement on it?

 Yes, the landowner retains full ownership of their land.
 The property is sold with the conservation easement attached-it “travels with the land”.
 The new landowner is subject to the same restrictions as the landowner who initiated the easement.

 We fundraise from private individuals and apply for grants from various foundations and businesses.
 We also receive income from MLR endowment funds.